← Back to research

 Repomix

 Repomix — pack your entire codebase into a single AI-friendly file.
 Tree-sitter compression reduces tokens ~70%.
-XML output optimized for Claude.
-22.4k stars, MIT license, TypeScript.
+XML, Markdown, JSON, or plain-text output.
+26.2k stars, ~255k npm downloads/month, MIT license, TypeScript.

 Key takeaways

-• Packs entire repositories into a single AI-friendly file — XML-structured output optimized for Claude's XML parsing, with Tree-sitter compression cutting tokens by ~70%
+• Packs entire repositories into a single AI-friendly file — XML-structured output (plus Markdown, JSON, and plain text) with Tree-sitter compression cutting tokens by ~70%

-• 22.4k stars, MIT license, TypeScript.
-The most popular context packing tool by a wide margin.
-CLI, MCP server, GitHub Actions, and library modes
+• 26.2k stars and ~255k npm downloads/month as of June 2026 — still the most popular context packing tool by a wide margin.
+CLI, MCP server, website, Docker, GitHub Actions, and library modes

-• Zero-server, privacy-first: everything runs locally.
-No code leaves your machine.
-Custom instructions can be embedded in output files
+• Zero-server, privacy-first: everything runs locally with Secretlint scanning for secrets.
+No code leaves your machine

 FAQ